LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch4_self_hosted_runners/04_08_solution_deploy_a_self_hosted_runner/README.md

     ![AWS Resources](./images/cfn-designer.png)

-    1. A paramater store location that contains the path to a data file
+    1. A parameter store location that contains the path to a data file
     1. An IAM policy and role that allow an EC2 instance to read the parameter
     1. An EC2 instance that assumes the role and can be used as a self-hosted runner